-Often throughout this chapter, Wilde swaps out words with the effect of diluting or diverting the original connotation.
+Often throughout this chapter, Wilde swaps out words with the effect of diluting or diverting their original connotation.
 He focuses this type of revision on Basil’s dialogue, when Basil speaks about his passionate attachment to Dorian, and the effect of Dorian's beauty upon his art.
 Here, Wilde will trade expressive nouns with words that convey relatively weaker or more generalized ideas.
 For example, in the sentence "Every portrait that is painted with passion is a portrait of the artist, not of the sitter," Basil replaces "passion" with "feeling" in the manuscript (p.
 9), exchanging the romantic connotation of "passion" with a more neutral one of "feeling."

-On page 11, Wilde swaps out words and phrases which connote a strong sense of romantic passion for ones that suggest an aesthetic interest instead.
-The manuscript, prior to revision, reads: "I knew that I had […] come across someone whose mere personality was so fascinating that it would be Lord over my life, my soul, my art itself (p.
+On the theme of “passion,” Wilde swaps out words and phrases which connote a strong sense of romantic passion for ones that suggest an aesthetic interest instead.
+One line, prior to revision, reads: "I knew that I had […] come across someone whose mere personality was so fascinating that it would be Lord over my life, my soul, my art itself (p.
 11).
-Wilde changes this line to, "I knew that I had come face to face with someone whose mere personality was so fascinating that it would absorb my nature, my soul, my art itself" (p.
+Wilde revises this line to, "I knew that I had come face to face with someone whose mere personality was so fascinating that it would absorb my nature, my soul, my art itself" (p.
 11).
-Here, Wilde swaps out "life" for "nature," with the effect of subscribing Dorian's influence to his "nature," that is, part of his personailty or behavior, rather than encompassing his "life."
+Here, Wilde swaps out "life" for "nature," with the effect of subscribing Dorian's influence to his "nature," that is, part of his personality or behavior, rather than encompassing his "life."
 Wilde also replaces "be Lord over" with "absorb," which maintains Basil's sense of submission to an external force, without the masculine designation in "Lord."
-These changes were encoded under the theme of "passion" because they diffuse the intensity of attraction into a more benign sensitivity to Dorian's aesthetic influence.
+These changes are encoded under the theme of "passion" because they diffuse the intensity of attraction into a more benign sensitivity to Dorian's aesthetic influence.
 The subtle changes in word choice in this section also begin to gesture to the theme of fatality, which fully develops over the next several pages.